amyspencerproject/news-homepage/README.md

   - This was fairly easy.
 Both images were place inside the button div.
 The hamburger icon was give a class of "nav-open" and the X icons was given two classes, "hide" and "nav-close".
 Then JS was used to toggle between adding or removing the hide from each of the div classes.
 - My first pass thru had very step wise JS directions.
 There were two eventListeners, one for opening the modal and one for closing the modal.
 This was accomplished by making a variable for every element class or id that either needed to be hidden or made visible.
   - Using the aria-expanded attribute on the now single button div allowed for boolean logic to toggle the "hide" class on and off.
 I made a function called toggleButton that would run with just a single event listener.
-- I took things a step further with the boolean aria-expanded attribute and added a terniary expression and a step to change the value.
+- I took things a step further with the boolean aria-expanded attribute and added a ternary expression and a step to change the value.

 ```
 const expandedToggle = navButton.getAttribute("aria-expanded") === "true" ? true : false;